Design Philosophy

 v3.18.0

 Academic research and community-built tools.
-Wang et al.'s 18-category smell taxonomy for MCP tool descriptions identified specific quality defects in tool definitions.
-Hasan et al.'s follow-up framework formalized smell-aware evaluation scoring.
+Hasan et al.'s 6-component scoring framework analyzed 856 MCP tools across 103 servers and found 97% contained at least one description smell.
+Wang et al.'s 18-category smell taxonomy spans four quality dimensions (accuracy, functionality, completeness, conciseness) across 10,831 servers, showing standard-compliant descriptions reach 72% selection probability against a 20% baseline.
 Glama's TDQS industry benchmark validated similar quality dimensions at scale.
 Adversarial analysis of knowledge capture tools in the Chinese developer ecosystem revealed a taxonomy of what makes documented knowledge genuinely valuable vs. hollow.

 - • Tool Description Quality Score (TDQS) (Glama)